scala/scala3/docs/docs/reference/contextual/derivation-macro.md

-Note, that in the `inline` case we can merely write `summonAll[m.MirroredElemTypes]` inside the inline method but here, since `summonExpr` is required, we can extract the element types in a macro fashion.
+Note, that in the `inline` case we can merely write `summonAll[m.MirroredElemTypes]` inside the inline method but here, since `Expr.summon` is required, we can extract the element types in a macro fashion.
 Being inside a macro, our first reaction would be to write the code below.
 Since the path inside the type argument is not stable this cannot be used: